 Actually, there are three types of sleep apnea.
 Obstructive sleep apnea, a condition where the diagnosed individual stops breathing for several seconds up to 30 times per hour, is the most frequently seen.
 Another type is central sleep apnea.
 If you have central sleep apnea, your brain does not properly tell the body to breathe while you are at sleep.
 Central sleep apnea can be especially dangerous.
 Fortunately, it is much rarer than obstructive sleep apnea.

-The third type of sleep apnea is a combination of obstructive and central varities.
+The third type of sleep apnea is a combination of obstructive and central varieties.
 Work with your dentist to determine which type, if any, you may have.

 Fact: Dentists can help people with sleep apnea in Yuma, AZ.